-Section 2.4 So long as this Agreement is effective, IDA hereby authorizes EDC and EDC covenants and agrees to take all necessary action to promptly collect, on behalf of IDA: (i) any and all fees that are owed to IDA in connection with the providing of financial assistance, including but not limited to the issuance of bonds; and (ii) any and all fees owed to IDA under IDA project documents in connection with the administration of IDA programs; and (iii) payments in lieu of taxes owed to IDA under IDA project documents; and (iv) recapture amounts owed to IDA under IDA project documents, such amounts representing the financial assistance provided by IDA in the form of exempted or waived taxes; and (v) interest and penalty amounts owed to IDA under IDA project documents in connection with the amounts referred to in clauses "iii" and "iv;" and (vi) any other amounts as may from time to time be owed to IDA, including but not limited to damage awards and settlement amounts.
+Section 2.4 So long as this Agreement is effective, IDA hereby authorizes EDC and EDC covenants and agrees to take all necessary action to promptly collect, on behalf of IDA: (i) any and all fees that are owed to IDA in connection with the providing of financial assistance, including but not limited to the issuance of bonds; and (ii) any and all fees owed to IDA under IDA project documents in connection with the administration of IDA programs; and (iii) payments in lieu of taxes owed to IDA under IDA project documents, such amounts representing the financial assistance provided by IDA in the form of exempted or waived taxes; and (v) interest and penalty amounts owed to IDA under IDA under IDA project documents in connection with the amounts referred to in clauses "iii" and "iv;" and (vi) any other amounts as may from time to time be owed to IDA, including but not limited to damage awards and settlement amounts.
 The parties hereto agree that the Services described in this Section 2.4 also include collection by EDC on behalf of IDA when the monies so collected are intended to be collected by IDA on behalf of governmental jurisdictions and subdivisions.